WillFlame14/rs-docs/docs/basics/safe-actions.md

 - A **safe action** is a known playable card or a known trash card.
     - For level 3 players, known trash includes cards with [*Permission to Discard*](../learning-path/level-3#hard-permission-to-discard).
     - For level 5 players, known trash includes cards with [*Zero Clue Safety Promise*](../learning-path/level-6#zero-clue-safety-promise).
-- Any clue that reveals a new safe action in a previously-clued card has **no additional meaning**, even if it touches new cards.
+- Any clue that reveals a safe action in a previously-clued card has **no additional meaning**, even if it touches new cards.

 <figure>
     <img src={useBaseUrl('/img/safe-actions.png')} alt="y2 is on the play stacks.
 Alice clues 3 to Bob, filling in y3." width="100%"/>